 Finally, we were interested in the potential utility of these polycationic Ru(II) complexes in further optoelectronic applications.
 Our hypothesis was that the increase in positive charge could be exploited in the electrostatic assembly of photoactive ion pairs.
 In particular, we hypothesized that the use of an anionic lanthanide complex might permit energy transfer from a Ru(II) based donor.
 Therefore, the polyanionic [Yb(dpa)3]3- (where dpa = pyridine-2,6-dicarboxylic acid) was identified as an ideal candidate.
 Initially 1H NMR studies were undertaken whereby [Yb(dpa)3]3- was added to a solution of [Ru(bipy)2(L2)]4+ in 0.1 M KNO3 D2O solution (Figure S37).
 Addition of the paramagnetic Yb(III) complex induced small perturbations (Δδ < 0.2 ppm) of the bipyridine resonances of [Ru(bipy)2(L2)]4+, although their broad nature precludes absolute assignment.
 More strikingly the peripheral methylenic and methyl resonances exhibit broadening and downfield shifts of 1.09 ppm and 0.68 ppm respectively, indicating interactions between the two complex units.

 Photoluminescent studies were then undertaken to probe the photophysical attributes of the solution mixture.
 Firstly, an aerated D2O solution of the parent unfunctionalized [Ru(bipy)3]2+ was measured in the presence of 2 eq.
 [Yb(dpa)3]3-.
 An excitation wavelength of 450 nm was used and is selective for the 1MLCT band of the Ru(II) complex (note [Yb(dpa)3]3- does not absorb > 320 nm).
 No characteristic signal for Yb(III)-based emission was noted with only the weak tail of the 3MLCT band evident in the NIR window.
-However, utilizing the more highly cationic [Ru(bipy)2(L2)]4+ produced a remarkably different result: the characteristic emission profile of Yb(III) was immediately evident with a strong structured emission ca. 980 nm with a shoulder at 1020 nm corresponding to the Stark-split sublevels of the 2F5/2 2F7/2 transition (Figure 7).
+We repeated the experiment using [Ru(bipy)2(L2)]4+ which was chosen due to its high charge and also its significantly red-shifted 3MLCT emission wavelength when compared to [Ru(bipy)3]2+ (654 nm vs. 610 nm).
+Utilizing the more highly cationic [Ru(bipy)2(L2)]4+ produced a remarkably different result: the characteristic emission profile of Yb(III) was immediately evident with a strong structured emission ca. 980 nm with a shoulder at 1020 nm corresponding to the Stark-split sublevels of the 2F5/2 2F7/2 transition (Figure 6).
 From the baseline profile it is clear that the Yb(III) emission is superimposed upon the low energy tail of the 3MLCT band.
-Further time-resolved NIR measurements (em = 980 nm) revealed a decay profile that fitted well to a biexponential function giving two distinct lifetime values of 0.3 and 21.9 s (Figure 7).
+Further time-resolved NIR measurements (em = 980 nm) revealed a decay profile that fitted well to a biexponential function giving two distinct lifetime values of 0.3 and 21.9 s (Figure 6).
 Since [Yb(dpa)3]3- has a reported lifetime of 39 s in D2O, the obtained values are attributed to the co-emission of the residual 3MLCT signal and the Yb-centered emission, respectively.
 Therefore, these measurements establish that RuYb energy transfer, which we assume proceeds via a Förster mechanism, must be feasible in electrostatically assembled mixtures of ion-paired complexes in solution.
 Given that this behavior was not observed for [Ru(bipy)3]2+ the presence of additional charge and/or pendant hydrogen-bonding interactions may be vital in the observation of RuYb energy transfer.